Convert ODT to SQL

 Q: What happens to non-table content in the ODT?

 A: Regular paragraphs and text are typically converted to SQL comments (-- lines) or stored in a single text column.
 The conversion focuses primarily on extracting tabular data.
-For best results, structure your ODT content as tables.
+For best results, structure your ODT content as tables before converting.

 Q: Is this useful for database backups?